 For the past several years, thousands of caribou have spent the first weeks of July at the Canning River delta.
-This years’ Canning River canoe trip, aims to combine a world-class wilderness canoe trip with a once in a lifetime wildlife spectacle.
+This years’ Canning River trip, aims to combine a world-class wilderness trip with a once in a lifetime wildlife spectacle.
 The trip will start in the majestic Brooks Range and paddle north to the Arctic Coast.
 With any luck, caribou and other wildlife should be around every bend in the river.

 The Canning River is the largest river in the Arctic National Wildlife Refuge and many claim it to be the most beautiful.
 The scenery is varied and enchanting.
 The river flows for over 130 miles through mountains and foothills, to the coastal plain, and finally to the arctic coast.